AstroCube/Perseus/README.md

 So, now the business logic encapsulated into the service layer, it's easier to use it from a Cron job.

-You should never rely on node.js setTimeout or another primitive way of delay the execution of code, but on a framework that persist your jobs, and the execution of them, in a database.
+You should never rely on NodeJS setTimeout or another primitive way of delay the execution of code, but on a framework that persist your jobs, and the execution of them, in a database.

 This way you will have control over the failed jobs, and feedback of those who succeed.
 In this case we use [Agenda](https://github.com/agenda/agenda), a lightweight framework.

 ## Loaders

-A classic node.js app initialization will have an express.js file in charge of mongo, redis, routes, so far and so on.
+A classic NodeJS app initialization will have an express.js file in charge of mongo, redis, routes, so far and so on.

 Actually Perseus divides their loading tasks in several files, based on the [W3Tech Microframework](https://www.npmjs.com/package/microframework-w3tec) without direct implementation of the package itself.

 ## Configuration

-Following the battle-tested concepts of [Twelve-Factor App](https://12factor.net/) for node.js the best approach to store API Keys and database string connections, it's by using [dotenv](https://www.npmjs.com/package/dotenv).
+Following the battle-tested concepts of [Twelve-Factor App](https://12factor.net/) for NodeJS the best approach to store API Keys and database string connections, it's by using [dotenv](https://www.npmjs.com/package/dotenv).

-Put a .env file, that must never be committed (but it has to exist with default values in Perseus) then, the npm package dotenv loads the `.env` file and insert the vars into the `process.env` object of node.js.
+Put a .env file, that must never be committed (but it has to exist with default values in Perseus) then, the npm package dotenv loads the `.env` file and insert the vars into the `process.env` object of NodeJS.

 That could be enough but, Perseus has an extra step.
 A `config/index.ts` file where the dotenv npm package and loads the `.env` file and then use an object to store the variables, so we have a structure and code auto completion.